Experian, Equifax, and TransUnion announced significant changes to medical debt reporting in a joint statement in March of 2022

 Even if you have health insurance and the bill is for a covered expense, you may have to wait months for your insurance company to approve and issue payment to the health care provider.

-Why the 3 major credit bureaus are removing medical debt
+Why the 3 major credit bureaus agreed to remove medical debt?

-By July 2022, Experian, TransUnion, and Equifax will be stripping billions of dollars in medical debt from consumers’ credit reports according to the Wall Street Journal.
+In July 2022, Experian, TransUnion, and Equifax will strip billions of dollars in medical debt from consumers’ credit reports according to the Wall Street Journal.

 So what’s really going on?
 Over the past decade, the Consumer Financial Protection Bureau (CFPB) has been scrutinizing credit reporting companies, credit reporting errors, and medical debt collection practices.
 The Consumer Financial Protection Bureau is the main regulator of consumer reporting agencies.